swalberg/chef-f5/README.md

   irules %w(test-irule test-irule-2)

   # this is optional; Sets the http profile of the VIP.
 The default value is `nil`.
-  #                   When value is `nil` it will remove any http profile.
+  #                   When value is `nil` it not modify the http profile.
+Setting to
+  #                   `:none` will remove the http profile.
 Otherwise
   #                   it sets the http profile.
 Note, the HTTP Profile must already
   #                   exist on the f5.
-  http_profile 'http'
+  http_profile :none
 end

 # Create a F5 monitor template